How to Do Direct Marketing on a Budget

 For multi-paged mail pieces, you can use a paper combination, a lightweight paper for inner pages, coupled with a thicker paper cover that can grant a more robust feel to the overall mal piece, protecting it from tears and damage.

-When it comes to paper finishes, a gloss paper is usually the cheapest option and provides vibrant colors and a shiny look.
 A matte paper is more expensive and more resistant to fingerprints and smudges, it also provides a luxury feel.
 Choose accordingly what you are looking for.

 Otherwise, avoid coating, some coatings may rub off during the mailing process or ask your printer what coating can be safely used.